theopn/haunted-tiles/README.md

 ## Usage

-List of keybindings differing from the default i3:
+List of keybindings differing from the default i3/Sway:

 - `jkl;` -> `hjkl`
 - `$mod + h` -> `$mod + z`: toggles hori[z]ontal split
 - `$mod + Space`: switches focus between floating windows and tiling windows -> launches Rofi (you can also use the default `$mod+d`)
 - `$mod + {/}`: moves the current workspace to the monitor to the left/right
-- `$mod + Shift + c/r/e`:  toggles the `i3_mode`, from which you can choose to reload the config, restart, or exit i3/Sway
+- `$mod + Shift + c/r/e`:  toggles the `i3_mode`/`sway_mode`, from which you can choose to reload the config, restart, or exit i3/Sway
 - `$mod + Shift + m`: launches a Rofi script to control connected outputs
-    - After connecting the external monitor, you might want to run `./scripts/polybar-launch.sh` to render the secondary bar in the monitor
+    - In Sway, it launches "monitor_mode" in which you can control outputs
 - `$mod + Shift + p`: launches a Rofi menu with power options (lock, suspend, shutdown, etc.)
-- `$mod + Shift + s`: launches the screenshot tool
+- `$mod + Shift + s`: launches the screenshot tool (Flamshot)
+    - In Sway, it launches "screenshot_mode" in which you can choose area, screen, or window capture from Grimshot
-- `$mod + Shift + v`: launches the clipboard manager
+- `$mod + Shift + v`: launches the clipboard manager (Copy Qin i3, Clipman in Sway)
+    - `$mod + shift + r`: in Sway resets Clipman